 South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

-Sunday's game features the South Carolina Gamecocks (13-0) and the Mississippi State Bulldogs (13-3) clashing at Colonial Life Arena in what is expected to be a one-sided matchup, with a projected 80-59 victory for heavily favored South Carolina according to our computer prediction.
-Game time is at 1:00 PM ET on January 7.
+Sunday's contest between the No. 1 South Carolina Gamecocks (13-0) and the Mississippi State Bulldogs (13-3) at Colonial Life Arena should be a one-sided matchup, as our computer prediction projects a final score of 80-59 and heavily favors South Carolina to secure the victory.
+Tipoff is at 1:00 PM ET on January 7.

-In their most recent matchup on Thursday, the Gamecocks claimed an 89-66 victory against Florida.
+The Gamecocks took care of business in their most recent game 89-66 against Florida on Thursday.

 Catch college basketball action all season long on Fubo!